CalifaxYT/PersonalWS/_posts/2020-06-13-ee-unlimited-data.markdown

 **NOTE:** We’ll only cover protection from TCP-based attacks.
 Most UDP-based attacks are amplified reflection attacks that will exhaust the network interface card of any common server.
 The only mitigation approach that makes sense against these types of attacks is to block them at the edge,core network or even the carrier.
 If such attacks are able to reach your server, there isn’t much you can do against those multi-Gbit/s attacks except to move to a DDoS protected network.

 **The Best Linux Kernel Settings to Mitigate DDoS**

 A common mistake is that people do not use optimized kernel settings to better mitigate the effects of such attacks.
 Note that this guide focuses on CentOS 7 & Debian 9/10 as the operating systems of choice.
 CentOS 7 & Debian 9/10 include a recent version of IPTables and support of the new SYNPROXY target.

 We won’t cover every single kernel setting that you need to adjust in order to better mitigate DDoS with IPTables.

 Instead, we provide a set of CentOS 7 (they work for Debian 9 and 10 too) kernel settings that we would use.
-Just put the below in your /etc/sysctl.conf file and apply the settings with sysctl -p.
+Just put the below in your ``/etc/sysctl.conf`` file and apply the settings with ``sysctl -p``.

 ```conf
 kernel.printk = 4 4 1 7